1985 Trincomalee massacres: June 3 and 4

 Every single Tamil village close to a Sinhala colony in the Allai Extension Scheme was destroyed by government forces and Sinhalese mobs:

 "The villages of Kilivetti, Menkamam, Sivapuram, Kankuveli, Pattitidal, Palaththadichenai, Arippu, Poonagar, Mallikaithivu, Peruveli, Munnampodivattai, Manalchenai, Bharatipuram, Lingapuram, Eechchilampattai, Karukkamunai, Mavadichchenai, Muttuchenai and Valaithottam were razed to the ground by a looting and plundering mob of Sinhala soldiers, policemen, home guards, and ordinary civilians.
 Over 80 people were reportedly killed, and 200 disappeared.
 Estimates of the number of houses destroyed vary between 'more than 1000' and 3,500."

 June 5

 On 5 June 1985, an air force helicopter flew over Thiriyai, the surviving northernmost Tamil village in Trincomalee District, firing at residents (Amarivayal and Thennamaravady villages had been uprooted seven months earlier).
 Air Force personnel then came in trucks with explosives and set fire to 700 houses.
 People who remained took refuge in the local school.

 June 13

 Nine hundred houses belonging to Tamils at Kattaiparichchan, Sampur, Chenaiyur and Muthur were burned down by government forces.

+On June 18, the government declared a three-month ceasefire, partially calming the situation.